Andagua volcanic field: Composition

 The volcanic field has erupted rocks ranging from basaltic andesite to dacite, with composition varying from one individual volcano to the other but dominantly sodic although it has also been described as potassic owing to the poassium-silica ratio.
 Generally, the rocks fall into the categories benmoreite, latite and mugearite with rare andesite and basalt.
 Phenocrysts include hornblende, olivine, plagioclase and pyroxene and less commonly alkali feldspar and biotite, and xenoliths have been reported as well.
 Overall, the composition of the magma is the most primitive of the magmas of southern Peru and underwent crystallization in deep magma chambers which "overflowed" in the form of an eruption once new magma entered them.
 In addition, the magma underwent some degree of contamination with crustal materials.
+Garnets have been recovered from a place named Lomas Uña Huajana, which in Quechua means "place of weeping children".